-BIO 630, 631 Selected Topics in Biology
+BIO 630, 631 Selected Topics

+in Biology

-3 credits each Prerequisite: permission of instructor.
+Prerequisite: permission of instructor.
 This course may be elected more than once.
-Biology Department staff and guest lecturers.
+Biology Department staff and guest

 The study of current trends in biological thinking and research.
 Topics to be covered are stated each semester.
 Examples from previous semesters are: Membrane Biology, Cellular Immunology, Neurobiology, Scanning Electron Microscopy, Physiology of Reproduction, Developmental Physiology.
 Lecture only.